Getting to exit: trade sales

 that are active in investing in and acquiring early stage companies.
 Each panel member will be invited to give a short

 presentation of their own business, and their approach to the issues of trade

 discussion of questions raised by the chair or by audience members.
 The panel will include representatives from Cisco Systems, Samsung, and Scottish Investment Bank, with others tbc

 Young Company Showcase

-There will also be around a dozen early stage companies featured in our Young Company Showcase brochure, participating in the conference and giving their views on what works and what doesn’t in the present entrepreneurial eco-system.
+There will also be 14 early stage companies featured in our Young Company Showcase brochure, participating in the conference and giving their views on what works and what doesn’t in the present entrepreneurial eco-system.

-The conference will include four sessions, starting with registration at 9am and closing at approximately 4:00pm, with plenty of networking time at the breaks.
+The conference will include three sessions, starting with registration at 9am and closing at approximately 4:00pm, with plenty of networking time at the breaks.